sqlinsights/df-global-search/README.md

 # DataFrame Global Search

 This library will create a search grid for your Pandas DataFrame.
 If a match is found, a styled dataframe will be returned with matching columns highlighted.
+Search can be performed using Text or Regular Expressions.

 ## PyPi Project
 You can access the PyPi project [here](https://pypi.org/project/df-global-search/)